-- 6.1.1 The stratigraphical data is essentially of a single phase and forms a relatively simple sequence; therefore the potential for further analysis is limited.
+- 6.1.1 The stratigraphy reflects essentially a single phase of activity and forms a relatively simple sequence; therefore the potential for further analysis is limited.
 All three elements of excavation and recording have been merged, providing a framework, in the form of a relative chronology, for palaeoenvironmental analysis.
 The site is potentially of considerable significance, however, and therefore the provision of absolute dating is essential in order to assess the level of importance of the dataset both locally and within a regional context.
-Considering the unusual nature of the site there is a need to acquire comparative data from elsewhere in Britain to inform the function and form of the site.
-The survival of the organic deposits within the context of both the putative burnt mound and the palaeochannel provide considerable potential for undertaking further scientific analysis. - 6.1.2 Wood from the site was not well enough preserved for more detailed consideration of toolmarks or other technological evidence; the large timber left in situ might prove an exception to this.
-The significance of the assemblage lies in the recognition that it appears to have been modified by man - 6.1.3 The evaluation site has been much reduced in area by coastal erosion and, as the present rate of erosion appears to be accelerating, the expected result is that the 'hearth' is unlikely to survive the coming winter.
-However, the second 'hearth' site, some 65m to the north, is on top of more resilient deposits and consequently this site has a considerably greater chance of survival over the coming year.
-The cleaning and recording of the section between the two sites would allow them to be stratigraphically linked and thus greatly increase the potential of establishing whether they are part of much wider activity in the area.
+Considering the unusual nature of the site, there is a need to acquire comparative data from elsewhere in Britain to inform the function and form of the activity.
+The survival of the organic deposits within the context of both the putative burnt mound and the palaeochannel provide considerable potential for undertaking further scientific analysis. - 6.1.2 Wood from the site was not well enough preserved for more detailed consideration of toolmarks or other technological evidence; the large timber left in situ might prove an exception to this, if it still survives.
+The significance of the assemblage lies in the recognition that it appears to have been modified by man. - 6.1.3 The area where evaluation took place in 2000 has been much reduced in area by coastal erosion.
+The evaluated hearth was further investigated in 2002 by Sharon Arrowsmith on behalf of the South-West Regional Group of the Cumberland and Westmorland Antiquarian and Archaeological Society, and as a result of this work and the ensuing erosion there is now nothing left of the hearth in the section.
+However, the second 'hearth' site, some 65m to the north, is on top of more resilient deposits and consequently this site has had a greater chance of survival over the ensuing years.